How to Negotiate a Debt Settlement

 The following is presented for informational purposes only and is not intended as credit repair or legal advice.

-But if you prefer to handle things on your own, you can always just negotiate a settlement plan with your creditors all on your own.
+But if you prefer a more DIY approach, you can always just negotiate a settlement plan with your creditors all on your own.

 Why do creditors accept settlement offers?